Desertserges: History

 It is believed that the site at Desertserges may well have been sacred before the arrival of Christianity in Ireland.
 Looked at from the air the graveyard is fairly circular in shape, which is often an indication of pre-Christian antiquity.
 The early Christians often adopted sites that were already sacred.

 The name of the parish comes from a hermit, named Serges who made his home somewhere in the parish.
 The Irish word "Díseart Seargus" literally means "the hermitage of Serges".
-There was a Celtic Christian monastic Community at nearby Kinneigh which is believed to have been founded by St. Colman between 617 and 619 CE.
+There was a Celtic Christian monastic community at nearby Kinneigh which is believed to have been founded by St Colman between 617 and 619 CE.
 It is likely that Serges was a part of that community even though he would have spent much time in solitude.
 Desertserges was a half day's walk away from Kinneigh through the scrub and woods that grew in this area at that time, and across the river Bandon.
-It is not known for certain exactly where the hermitage of Serges was – some historians say it was a few meters east of the present church and that is probably where the original church stood.
-The present church (St. Mary's) was built in 1805.
+It is not known for certain exactly where the hermitage of Serges was – some historians say it was a few metres east of the present church and that is probably where the original church stood.
+The present church (St Mary's) was built in 1805.

 Prior to the 12th century, Desertserges was one of seven parishes which comprised a diocese of Kinneigh.
 In 1199 it was included in new diocese of Cork by papal decree.

-In Lewis' Topographical Dictionary of Ireland, published in 1837, Desertserges is described as containing 6,629 inhabitants.
+In A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, Desertserges is described as containing 6,629 inhabitants.

 Today

 Today, Desertserges remains a rural parish.
-There is one primary school, Desertserges National School, with about 24 children.
+There was one primary school, Desertserges National School, which was described as "Ireland's smallest primary school" prior to its closure in 2020.

-Agriculture remains the dominant local industry.
+Agriculture remains a dominant local industry.

 People

-Economist Samuel Mountifort Longfield was a native of Desertserges.
+The 19th-century economist, Samuel Mountifort Longfield (1802–1884), was born in Desertserges.